-cha cha chia (pudding)! my new favorite way to eat this super seed
+cha cha chia (pudding): a great way to eat this super seed

 I struggle in the winter with breakfast.
 My old standby, a fruit and veggie smoothie, just doesn't entice me the same way as it does in warmer months.
 I do love them...
 I can pack so much nutrients into one meal, eat it on the go, and even creatively hide extra veggies and ickier-tasting vitamins for my kids in them.
 They are great.